 © 2009 Richard Pallaziol, Weapons of Choice ™- all rights reserved

 In portraying characters of other times, we run into the problem of how to recreate the style of the period.
 Not only to breathe life into the characters we portray, but also to convince the audience that they are witnessing a slice of history come to life.
 Too often, the actors views this as simply adding on mannerisms that they have been told are right for the time, without understanding why the character would have moved or even stood in a certain way.
 So in addition to having the right costume for the character, the actor needs to have some understanding of the way that people viewed themselves and the world they lived in.
 The study of how the external aspects of a people develop out of the historic underpinnings in which they lived is called period style.
-For the purpose of this book, I’m centering our focus on those elements relating to how a society demonstrates violent actions.
+For the purpose of this book, we’ll focus specifically on how a society’s worldview influenced its expression of violence.

-For deeper information, try to find source material from the time you are studying.
-Newspapers, photographs, diaries of course, but for earlier times a careful examination of visual art can lead to clues as to the way people moved and stood.
-Make sure that you are viewing as close to original source material as possible.
-A painting about an occurrence in 1252 but drawn in 1544 may tell you something about the 16th century but very little about the 13th.
+For deeper research, look for primary sources from the era you’re studying: newspapers, photographs, diaries, and especially visual art.
+But be careful.
+A painting about an event in 1252 but created in 1544 may reveal more about the 16th century than the 13th..
 Also keep in mind that the artists may have their own idiosyncratic habits and may not be expert in warfare or period style.
-The Bayeux Tapestry depicts the Norman Conquest of 1066, and was probably made only a decade after the event, but has many inaccuracies, so many that the work cannot by itself be used as a template of how soldiers fought or even what they wore.
+The Bayeux Tapestry, for example, was likely made just a decade after the Norman Conquest of 1066, but contains so many inaccuracies that it cannot be reliably used as a guide for how soldiers of the period fought or dressed.

-• Relaxation – We moderns confuse relaxing with collapsing; we slump into a chair, rolling the shoulders inward and retreating from the room.
-Prior peoples could relax while still staying open to the environment.
+- Relaxation – We moderns confuse relaxing with collapsing; we slump into a chair, rolling the shoulders inward and retreating from the room.
+Earlier people could rest without withdrawing—they stayed present and engaged even in repose.

 These four aspects of our current body language and expression show up any time you work with modern actors.
 They are especially the hallmarks of young, untrained American actors, so working to clear these habits can improve the general polish of performances in any show, period piece or not.

 Many times for one reason or another a director will try to set a play in what is variously called “no-period”, “universal”, “eclectic” (or, more honestly, “no budget”).
-When confronted with this lack of direction, actors would be especially well advised to work on the same four points.
+When confronted with this kind of aesthetic ambiguity, actors would be especially wise to double down on the four fundamentals: voice, posture, relaxation, and focus.

-I should be fair and point out that often the rationale for trying to set a play in “no period” is due to a laudable effort to strip away all of the time-sensitive cues that allow an audience to pigeonhole a work of art, separating themselves from the world of the play.
+I should be fair and point out that often the rationale for trying to set a play in “no period” is due to a laudable effort to strip away all of the time-sensitive cues that allow an audience to pigeonhole a work of art, separating themselves from the world of the play—no corsets to dismiss as irrelevant, no dialects to mark as foreign.
 By attempting a nonspecific period look, the hope is to present the play in a pure form, devoid of considerations of time or place.
 Laudable, but ultimately futile.
-The factors of what we call period style cannot be so easily erased.
-Every “modern” piece is itself set in a period, for the playwright and director cannot divorce themselves of their own history.
-Every actor cannot help but be a product of his or her upbringing, and all of this manifests on stage.
-There are tons of plays that have been performed on completely bare stages, with actors wearing all black and their hair pulled straight back.
-But in watching filmed versions, one can still narrow down when it was performed to within the decade.
-There are a hundred subtleties of expression, movement, posture and voice that shout out the where and when of every performance.

 How this chapter is set-up